Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -------
-OrderId* |  int | Order ID of the return items ReturnRequestId | int |  Return Request ID of the return.
+OrderId* | int | Order ID of the return items ReturnRequestId | int |  Return Request ID.
 Leave this blank if you want to just modify the return details Substatus |  string | Sub-status code of the return request (Preconfigured values only).
 Leave this blank if you want to just modify the return details
 SubstatusChangeComments | string  | Specify the reason for return sub-status change.
 You can enter up to 50 characters